ericps1/crts/README.md

 scope after the end of the execute function).

 One particular function that users should be aware of is ECR.set\_control\_information().
-This provided a generic way for cognitive radios to exchange control information without impacting the flow of data.
+This provides a generic way for cognitive radios to exchange control information without impacting the flow of data.
 The control information is 6 bytes which are placed in the header of the transmitted frame.
-It can then be extracted in the cognitive engine of at the receiving radio.
+It can then be extracted in the cognitive engine at the receiving radio.
+A similar function can be performed by transmitting a dedicated control packet from the CE.

 Examples of cognitive engines are provided in the `cognitive_engines/` directory.